Answering the Atheists

 "Should a man see a house carefully constructed with a gateway, colonnades, men's quarters, women's quarters, and the other buildings, he will get an idea of the artificier, for he will be of opinion that the house never reached that completeness without the skill of the craftsman; and in like manner in the case of a city and a ship and every smaller or greater construction.
 Just so anyone entering this world, as it were some vast house or city, and beholding the sky circling round and embracing within it all things, and planets and fixed stars without any variation moving in rhythmical harmony and with advantage to the whole, and earth with the central space assigned to it, water and air flowing in set order as its boundary, and over and above these, living creatures, mortal and immortal beings, plants and fruits in great variety, he will surely argue that these have not been wrought without consummate art, but that the Maker of this whole universe was and is God.
 Those, who thus base their reasoning on what is before their eyes, apprehend God by means of a shadow cast, discerning the Artificier by means of His works."
 (Philo Judaeus, Allegorical Interpretation, III, XXXII, 98-102).

 Is it begging the question to define 'God' prior to investigating His existence...or lack thereof?
-It's never been so held with other non-existent things, like phlogiston or the luminferous aether.
+It's never been so held with other non-existent things, like phlogiston or the lumeniferous aether.
 How can one investigate whether a thing exists in the world, without knowing what the thing sought is?
 How to differentiate it from whatever other things might be brought in by our drag-net, so as to say, 'No, that's not it'?

 When physicists go looking in the world for 'dark matter' or 'black holes', they must first define what they understand these looked-for things to be.
 How else to know what is looked for?
 Definitions of words need not be understood so as to imply existence; for instance, 'A griffin' is an animal represented in ancient art with the fore part of an eagle and the hinder parts of a lion.
 Anyone who knows what a griffin in, out for a stroll spotting one, could instantaneously say, 'that's a griffin!' -- its definition is every bit as solid and clear as a rufous-headed towhee.
 Yet no one expects to see one.

 So when the physicists define 'dark matter' without having yet found it, their definition should not be understood to imply, 'Dark matter exists, and has the following characteristics'; but rather, 'If dark matter exists, it has the following distinct characteristics.'
 How else could one know what to look for, or whether it had been found?
-Likewise we understand that, if God exists, He is omniscient, omnipotent, exists necessarily, is omnipresent, etc.; it's not begging the question to find out what you're looking for, before going out in the world to see whether it's there!
+Likewise we understand that, if God exists, He is omniscient, omnipotent, exists necessarily, is omnipresent, etc.; it's not begging the question to define what you're looking for, before going out in the world to see whether it's there!

 A Priori Proofs